CaneBayComputers/podium/README.md

 You can install this Laravel PHP bootstrap development environment directly on to Linux natively or in an existing Linux virtual machine.

-> It must be installed on Ubuntu or an Ubuntu variant such as but not limited to: Mint, ZorinOS or PopOS.
+> It must be installed on Ubuntu or an Ubuntu variant such as but not limited to: Mint, Xubuntu, ZorinOS or PopOS.

 Run the following commands in a terminal to install git version control if not installed already: